Are You Working on the Right Initiatives?

 In my fitness example from before, I had key measurable outcomes related to weight loss and endurance.
 More specifically, I wanted to lose a certain number of pounds and be able to decrease my average time per mile.
 Can you imagine trying to “be a healthier person” without ever stepping on a scale or visiting the doctor?
 There would be no way to understand the progress of your plan, and the same applies to any business.

 Are your initiatives directly aligned with your outcomes?

 If you do have quantifiable outcomes, the next question is to make sure your initiatives, activities, and projects are directly aligned with your outcomes.

-I can’t tell you the amount of customers I’ve spoken with that have a “Strategic” or “Business” plan with a separate “KPI scorecard” or other outside document.
+I can’t tell you the number of customers I’ve spoken with that has a “Strategic” or “Business” plan with a separate “KPI scorecard” or another outside document.
 While this is fine and manageable in some businesses, many times there are zero connection points between the document and the plan itself.
 You can see the fatal planning flaw.
 Why work on a ton of initiatives and projects if you aren’t even sure how they will impact your key performance indicators?